damgat/damgat/README.md

 ### Who am I?

-A Javascript enthusiast who is keen in the React library along with its ecosystem and tools (TypeScript, Redux, Router, Formik, npm, Webpack, Styled Components).
+A Javascript enthusiast who is keen in the React library along with its ecosystem and tools (TypeScript, Redux, Router, Formik, npm, Webpack).
 I'm open to cooperate in developing non-profit applications.
-My goal is to be a Frontend Developer.
+My goal is to be a React Frontend Developer.

 ---